squalorware/libregrex/README.md

 }
 ```

-Also, one can take a look at this list (might be expanded) with:
+Also, one can take a look at this list (might be expanded) containing:
 - A more [in-depth example](https://github.com/squalorware/regrex_c) of using `regrex` with the C programming language;

 ## Building